oystehbr/FYS-STK4155/project1/README.md

     - To test an exercise, set the belonging if-statement to True

 #### helper.py 🚑👮🏼‍♂️
 This is our helper function.
-The functions that are included in this file are used in several exercises, and we chose to create this to improve code structure
+The functions that are included in this file are used in several exercises, and we chose to create this to improve code structure.

 #### exercise1.py 🏎🏎
     - Performing an OLS analysis using polynomials in x and y